 Inventory management is the foundation of any well-functioning retail business.
 It encompasses all activities related to stock handling – from sourcing to storing to selling inventory and finished goods.

 Any retail company that holds stocks is faced with several inventory challenges.
 From inefficient tracking to overstocking issues, managing inventory can be quite challenging for retailers.

-However, investing in a BI solution can help in inventory management and solve most of the stock-related challenges that retailers face.
+However, investing in a BI and data analytics solution can help in inventory management and solve most of the stock-related challenges that retailers face.
 With a BI system in place, retailers can maintain optimal stock levels, reduce inventory costs, and improve order management and order processing.

 BI allows retailers to classify their merchandise based on Selective Inventory Control (SIC), also known as ABC analysis.
 Using this approach, retailers can identify the items that have a high impact on inventory costs.
 It divides the inventory into three categories A, B, and C. While A is the most valuable, C is the least important.

 Organizations can also predict overstocking situations before they become a significant problem by using BI analytics.

 Identifies emerging consumer trends